Frequently Asked Questions

 Since you need to leave your dog home alone in order to train them, a trainer doesn't need to physically go to your house in order to help.
 In fact, virtual meetings are most ideal so we can observe your dog in their real life environment!

-• An internet connection and a device with a camera that connects to the internet!
+You will need an internet connection and a device with a camera that connects to the internet.
+That can be anything from an old smart phone to a dedicated security camera.

-• For the most part!
-V has years of experience working with a wide variety of behavior concerns, but these days chooses to specialize.
+For the most part!
+V has years of experience working with a wide variety of behavior concerns, but now chooses to specialize.
 If your dog has other behavior concerns in addition to their separation anxiety, V will help you create a comprehensive plan that addresses each individual concern.

 Dog Questions